WKOO: The Wonderful Egg 710

-The station operates on 710 AM, which is designated a clear channel, in which WOR in New York City has priority over the frequency in the night hours.
+The station operates at 710 AM, which is designated a clear channel, in which WOR in New York City has priority over the frequency in the night hours.
 One of the liners on WEGG was "Clear Channel Radio 71", even though the station itself is not classified as a clear channel station.

 In 1981, WEGG began airing Gospel music and Bible Teaching programs seven days a week in addition to country music.
 Charlie Robinson hosted a daily afternoon program called All Gospel For All People, which featured traditional black gospel and coined the call letters as standing for "Where Everyone Glorifies God".
-Thru The Bible Radio with Dr. J. Vernon McGee was part of the programming throughout Wilson's ownership of the station.
+“Thru The Bible Radio” with Dr. J. Vernon McGee was part of the programming throughout Wilson's ownership of the station.
 Jerry Falwell's program was also a part of the lineup.
 Many local churches aired their ministries on the station as well.

 In 1993, Duplin County Broadcasters added FM sister station WBSY 104.7 FM, which allowed WEGG's programming to broadcast 24 hours a day.

 Country Bear

-In 1995, Jeff Barnes Wilson died, and Duplin County Broadcasters sold WEGG and sister station WBSY to Conner Media Corporation on June 7, 1996.
-WEGG & WBSY, shortly afterward, became Country Bear, simulcasting WZBR 97.7 in Goldsboro.
+In 1995, Jeff Barnes Wilson died, and Duplin County Broadcasters sold WEGG and sister station, WBSY, to Conner Media Corporation on June 7, 1996.
+Shortly afterwards, WEGG & WBSY became “Country Bear”, simulcasting WZBR 97.7 in Goldsboro.

 All Gospel Radio and La Caliente

 In 1999, WEGG and WBSY broke away from the simulcast.
-WEGG flipped to traditional black gospel, and one of WEGG's notable personalities during this time was Patricia "Ann" Pratt.
+WEGG flipped to traditional black gospel.
+One of WEGG's notable personalities during this time was Patricia "Ann" Pratt.
 WBSY became a part of the Go Mix!
 Network, before becoming regional Mexican with the call letters WZUP, and relocating to Kinston, North Carolina.
 Though WBSY was no longer simulcasting WEGG, WEGG continued to use invoice forms, in which the letterhead read, "WEGG 710 AM / WBSY 104.7 FM" until 2014.

 In June 2005, WEGG flipped to a regional Mexican format.
 The format change resulted in a backlash against the station, and a local minister organized a committee to bring gospel music back to the radio station, which failed.
 WEGG also received threats of the NAACP potentially getting involved.